 Why you should turn to EAC’s Engineering Services Team

 Our Engineering Services Team at EAC Product Development Solutions – coined the Extensioneering Services — work with manufacturers, academic institutions, and engineering and design organizations throughout North America.
-Our engineering experts are located in Burnsville, Minnesota and are working around the clock to ensure they deliver engineering solutions that exceed our customer’s expectations.
+Our engineering experts are located in Minneapolis, Minnesota and are working around the clock to ensure they deliver engineering solutions that exceed our customer’s expectations.

 Delivering quality work is a critical part of maintaining the trust of your customers.
 Our engineers leverage years of experience and deep knowledge of engineering disciplines to provide you with fast, high quality, and innovative design services.
 EAC has completed more than 400 projects over the last 20 years.
 We take pride in our ability to adapt to the ever-changing technology landscape to provide innovative solutions to our customer’s problems.